Remedying uncertainty representations in visual inference through Explaining-Away Variational Autoencoders: Introduction

-We argue that this signature of inaccurate inference is a consequence of the mismatch between the assumptions about the statistics of latent representations and those characteristic of generative factors underlying naturally occurring inputs.
-In its basic formulation, latent variables in VAEs are assumed to be either independent or linearly correlated.
-Natural stimuli, however, have been shown to display strong nonlinear dependencies between latents \cite{NIPS1999_6a5dfac4}.
-Thus, we propose a theoretically well-motivated and powerful update to the standard VAE architecture, the Explaining-Away-VAE (EA-VAE for short).
-EA-VAE incorporates a global multiplicative scaling variable $s$ in the generative model, which is inferred by the recognition model (\Cref{fig:discrepancy}e) simultaneously with the traditional latent variables $\mathbf{z}$.
-This extension was inspired by the Gaussian Scale Mixtures (GSM) model \cite{NIPS1999_6a5dfac4}, a simple yet powerful model of natural images for image compression and denoising, which has also been successful in interpreting behavioral and neural data in biological perception \cite{schwartz2001natural, orban2016neural, festa2021GSM, echeveste2020cortical}.
-The introduced scaling variable can replace correlated modulation of latent activations upon changes in image contrast, as recruiting the scaling variable can explain global changes in latent activations.
+We propose a theoretically well-motivated and powerful update to the standard VAE architecture, the Explaining-Away-VAE (EA-VAE for short).
+EA-VAE incorporates an inductive bias in the generative model by learning an extra latent variable, which acts as a global multiplicative scaling that is capable of modulating the variance of the data.
+This extension was inspired by the Gaussian Scale Mixtures (GSM) model \cite{NIPS1999_6a5dfac4}, a simple yet powerful model of natural images for compression and denoising, which has also been successful in interpreting behavioral and neural data in biological perception \cite{schwartz2001natural, orban2016neural, festa2021GSM, echeveste2020cortical}.
+As recruiting the scaling variable can explain global changes in the input, the introduced scaling variable can replace correlated modulations of latent activations upon changes in image contrast.
 Hence the term explaining-away in our EA-VAEs.
-In contrast to a standard VAE model, the EA-VAE produces contrast-dependent posteriors on natural images that match the fundamental requirements of probabilistic inference (\Cref{fig:discrepancy}d).